AshV/AshV.github.IO/executing-workflows-in-plugin-c-sharp-dynamics-365/ReadMe.md

-# Executing Worflows using C# or JavaScript in Dynamics 365
+# Executing Worflows using C# / JavaScript in Dynamics 365

 Workflows are always robust choice in Dynamics 365 to execute fail safe processes.
 In OOB functionality you can schedule them on some event or can run on-demand.
 Good news is that you can trigger them using C# or JavaScript as well, be it some plugns, custom workflow activities, client side scripting or Azure/Windows job.